bwsw/t-streams/docs/source/Ts-API-Producer.rst

  :header: "Method", "Purpose"
  :widths: 55, 55

- "def isClosed: Boolean", "Returns True if the transaction is no longer fit for usage" "def getPartition: Int", "Returns the partition on that the transaction operates" "def toString(): String", "Returns a string presentation of the transaction" "def getTransactionID: Long", "Returns the ID of the transaction" "def getDataItemsCount: Int", "Returns the amount of data items inside the transaction" "def getProducer: Producer[T]", "Returns the Producer instance that created the transaction" "def send(string: String): ProducerTransaction", "Allows to send a new data item into the transaction" "def send(obj: Array[Byte]): ProducerTransaction", "Allows to send data to storage" "def cancel(): Unit", "Allows to cancel the transaction" "def checkpoint(): Unit", "Allows to checkpoint the transaction" "def finalizeDataSend(): Unit", "Does actual sending of data that is not sent yet" "def getStateInfo(checkpoint: Boolean):ProducerTransactionState", "" "def markAsClosed(): Unit", ""
+ "def isClosed: Boolean", "Returns 'True' if the transaction is no longer fit for usage."
+ "def getPartition: Int", "Returns the partition on that the transaction operates."
+ "def toString(): String", "Returns a string presentation of the transaction."
+ "def getTransactionID: Long", "Returns the ID of the transaction."
+ "def getDataItemsCount: Int", "Returns the amount of data items inside the current transaction."
+ "def getProducer: Producer[T]", "Returns the Producer instance that created the transaction."
+ "def send(string: String): ProducerTransaction", "Allows a user to send a new data item into the transaction."
+ "def send(obj: Array[Byte]): ProducerTransaction", "Allows a user to send data to a storage."
+ "def cancel(): Unit", "Allows a user to cancel the current transaction."
+ "def checkpoint(): Unit", "Allows a user to submit the transaction.
+The transaction will be available to Consumer/Subscriber only after closing."
+ "def finalizeDataSend(): Unit", "Does actual sending of data that are not sent yet."
+ "def getStateInfo(checkpoint: Boolean):ProducerTransactionState", ""
+ "def markAsClosed(): Unit", ""